-During the two-day practical workshop, you'll learn how to recognise the signs of domestic and family violence, how to respond to someone experiencing domestic and family violence and what best practice methods should be used to refer refugee women and their children on to the most appropriate support service.
+You'll learn how to recognise the signs of domestic and family violence, how to respond and best practice methods for referring refugee women and their children to the most appropriate service.

 Who it's for

 This workshop is open to frontline workers in Australia.
 This includes people who provide direct service and support to the community (paid or unpaid) in sectors like health, allied health, education, childcare and community.

 This 2-day workshop is run by our experienced trainers at Lifeline centres and other locations across Australia.

 There are three compulsory assessment tasks to complete during the workshop.